 Figure 4.
-Cloud phase distribution of FY-4A at the study site MinFeng from 5 to 6 February, 2022, local time (UTC+8).
+Cloud phase distribution of FY-4A at the study site Minfeng from 5 to 6 February 2022 (UTC+8).
 The value of Null and Clear represent the background color and cloudless, respectively.
 The cloud phase types include ice (red), mixed (aquamarine), supercooled water (sky blue) and water (blue).

 3.2 Lidar results and comprehensive analysis